MicroEJ/docs/ApplicationDeveloperGuide/managedc/troubleshooting.rst

 SOAR-L ERROR "Cannot find the exported function '...' bound to ..."
 ----------------------------------------------------------------------

-When using the ``@WasmFunction`` annotation on a Java method, ensure there's a corresponding WebAssembly function with the right signature in the associated WebAssembly module.
+When using the ``@WasmFunction`` annotation on a Java method, ensure there's a corresponding Wasm function with the right signature in the associated Wasm module.
 An error in SOAR-L might occur if no function matching the annotated Java method signature is found.

 Failure to do so may result in the following error: